GovTechSG/docs-portal-content-starter-kit/introduction/guide.md

 > **Guideline:** Describe the product in simple terms.
 Highlight its relevance and target audience within the first two sentences.

+## Prerequisites

+List the necessary conditions or items required before installation or use of the product.

+- Requirement 1
+- Requirement 2

 ### Key features

 - **Feature 1:** Description of feature 1.